emanuelhuber/RGPR/05_RGPR_tutorial_GPR-data-time-slice-interpolation-3D.md

 Reverse GPR line direction (if necessary)
 -----------------------------------------

 For this approach, all the data must be oriented in the same direction (the x-lines must have the same direction, the y-lines must have the same direction).
 If this is not the case for your data, you can use the function `reverse()` to reverse the GPR line.
-You can specifiy which lines must be reversed:
+You can specify which lines must be reversed:

 ``` r
 SU <- reverse(SU, id = seq(from = 2, to = 11, by = 2))